procrastinate-org/procrastinate/docs/discussions.rst

 A task can only take a single lock so there's no dead-lock scenario possible where two running tasks are waiting one another.
-That being said, if a worker dies with a lock, it will be up tou you to free it.
+That being said, if a worker dies with a lock, it will be up to you to free it.
 If the task fails but the worker survives though, the lock will be freed.

 For a more practical approach, see :ref:`how-to-locks`.